EPAENERGYSTAR/epathermostat/docs/data_files.rst

 Summary Statistics
 ~~~~~~~~~~~~~~~~~~

+The results of the statistics module are output into two separate file types:
+statistics and advanced statistics.
+Currently only the statistics file is
+required to be submitted for certification.
+See the tutorial for an example of
+the distinction between these files.

 For each real- or integer-valued column ("###") from the individual thermostat-season
-output, the following summary statistics are generated.
+output (metrics file), the following summary statistics are generated.

 (For readability, these columns are actually rows.)